 He meets us with blessings and with glad tidings, as here with Jacob.
 God spoke to him in a dream.
 God only made promises and did not set any conditions, but foolish Jacob did.
 If God were to keep all His promises, then the Lord would be his God (:21).
 Who was Jacob that he dared to set conditions?
 Or should we see this differently?
-Jacob knew Who God was: ‘How awesome is this place!
+Jacob knew Who God was.
+‘How awesome is this place!
 This is none other than the house of God; this is the gate of heaven’ (:17).

-Jacob was fully aware of the implication of following God.
+Jacob was fully aware of the implications of following God.
 If the Eternal One was to be his God, then mere Jacob knew that he had nothing to say anymore, and therefore he attempted to postpone matters.

 How disgustingly we often reverse everything!